By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 29.0 x 43.7 cm ⏐ 11.4 x 17.2 in (300dpi)

 LAURENT LAVEDER / SCIENCE PHOTO LIBRARY LAURENT LAVEDER / SCIENCE PHOTO LIBRARY

 Composite of timelapse images showing the development of a superior mirage.
-At right there is no mirage.
-As the mirage develops the houses (white) appear taller.
+At top there is no mirage.
+As the mirage develops the houses (white) seem taller and the coast extends to the right edge of the image.
 A superior mirage, also known as a Fata Morgana mirage, is an optical phenomenon caused by light passing through a region where two layers of air at different temperatures meet.
 This results in distortion of objects in the far distance.
 Photographed in Lesconil, Brittany, France.